Seahawks vs Steelers: A make-or-break game on ‘SNF’ - NewsBreak

 A particular test for Wilson will be avoiding Steeler’s star linebacker T.J.
 Watt, who is the NFL’s number one top-paid defensive player.
 Watt also came in first place in the 2020 season for sacks and shared the record for QB pressures.
 The playmaker is continuing to build his legacy this season, coming in sixth in the league for sacks and third with forced fumbles, after playing four out of five games.

-Watch ‘Sunday Night Football’ starting at 7 p.m. on NBC4 or stream it live at NBCSports.com/Live .
+Watch ‘Sunday Night Football’ starting at 7 p.m. on 22News or stream it live at NBCSports.com/Live .

 Comments / 0